NREL/pfibs/README.md

 #### Configuring the PETSc fieldsplit solver

-The 'pc_type' of each split is set to `fieldsplit`, and the user should not override this.
+The `pc_type` of each split is set to `fieldsplit` and should not be changed.
 Instead, the user can customize the field split type.
 For example, the following options set the Schur complement approach with upper factorization:
 ```
 solver = {
     'ksp_type': 'gmres',